Nazanin-Azar/Todo-App/README.md

 - Marking a Task as Completed: Click the check icon to toggle a task between completed and uncompleted.
 - Filtering Tasks: Use the dropdown menu to filter your tasks based on their status (all, completed, uncompleted).

+`In this project, we have utilized a significant number of functions, each handling a specific aspect of the application.
+These functions are designed to keep the code modular and maintainable, with each function managing a distinct piece of functionality.
+This approach allows for easier debugging, testing, and future enhancements.`

 ## 📂 Project Structure
 - `index.html`: The main HTML file.
 - `style.css`: The CSS file for styling.